 assures smoother action and longer cutting life.

-and tempering.
+treating and tempering.
 These hardening processes provide inherent strength, edge retention and sharpening potential.
 Incorrect

 sharpening technique and/or aggressive grinding can result in loss of temper.
-Repeatedly grinding such "soft" blades will not
+Repeatedly grinding such "soft" blades

 Proper maintenance results in longer lasting blades.
 Please contact us for recommended